Nelson-Yu/pollr/README.md

 5. Run migrations: `npm run knex migrate:latest`
 6. Run the server: `npm run local`
 7. Visit `http://localhost:8080/`

-## Usage
-1. Click on "Start" button on `http://localhost:8080/`
-2. Enter a question and its options, click on "Create Poll" button
-3. Enter your name and email, click on "Submit"
-4. Share the vote-link with your group
-5. Vote by dragging and dropping the options in order to rank best(top) to worst(bottom)
-6. Click on "Results" to see the outcome of your group's vote

 ## Dependencies
 - Node 5.10.x or above